Learn ESL

 Adverb Clause of Contrast/ Concession

 You might know that an adverb clause is a dependent clause that functions as an adverb in a sentence.
-There are different kinds of adverb clauses in English; in addition, the subordinators can distinguish the different types of adverb clauses.
+There are different kinds of adverb clauses in English.
+Therefore, we use the subordinators that can distinguish the different types of adverb clauses.
 In this lesson, you will learn how to use an adverb clause of contrast or concession.
+Adverb clauses begin with a subordinating conjunction (such as after, although, as, because, even, if, once, so that, since, until, when, wherever while whatever, etc.) and answers one of these four adverb questions: how, when, where or why.

 • You may sit wherever you wish.
 (Modifies the verb sit and tells where)